 - Style: Driving Shoe

 Although driving shoes are usually a little too casual for business casual attire, Oliver Cabell has found an excellent compromise.
-It features a classic penny loafer design with a moccasin-stitch toe.
+Their drivers feature a classic penny loafer design enhanced with a moccasin-stitch toe.

 - Style: Derby